nevoland/realue/README.md

 > ⬇️ `{ onKeyDown }`

 Triggers the specified `keys` handlers on key down.
-Each handler is called with the current `props`.
+Each handler is called with the current `(props, event)`.

 #### `domProps`